klaimklodi/all_my_projects/A_B_testing_and_hypothesis/README.md

-### In these projects connected with A/B-testing and hypotheses I improved such skills as Python (pandas, scipy, matplotlib, seaborn, plotly), visualization, working with product metrics (LTV, Churn rate, Retention rate, CAC) and checking statistical hypotheses.
+### In these projects connected with A/B-testing and hypotheses I improved such skills as Python (pandas, scipy, matplotlib, seaborn, plotly), visualization, working with product metrics (LTV, Churn rate, Retention rate, CAC) and checking statistical hypotheses